-So you’ve decided to buy a home.
-Luckily, there’s a pro out there who can help with showings, home loans, negotiations, and inspections: a real estate agent.
+You’ve decided to buy a home.
+Luckily, you’ve found a real estate agent who can help you find homes to look at and assist with negotiations and inspections.
+But what if that agent also works for the seller?
 But what if that person also works for the seller?
 That is called dual agency, and there’s a lot to consider before agreeing to the arrangement.

-Here’s what future homebuyers need to know about dual agency so they can decide what path is right for them.
+Here’s what future homebuyers need to know about dual agency to help decide if it’s the right choice for them.

 What Is Dual Agency?